-Plans for 2014 involve supporting other green-fingered initiatives across the Trust, such as planting a sensory garden for elderly patients at a local care home and establishing a copse featuring NHS Forest trees in the grounds of a dementia-care hospital.
-They are also planning future sustainability roadshows to generate support for green healthcare amongst the Trust staff and service users.
+Plans for 2014 involve supporting other green-fingered initiatives across the trust, such as planting a sensory garden for elderly patients at a local care home and establishing a copse featuring NHS Forest trees in the grounds of a dementia care hospital.
+They are also planning future sustainability roadshows to generate support for green healthcare amongst the trust staff and service users.
 At Guild Park, the planting is set to flourish, with the addition of a portacabin making the site accessible in all weathers and opening up opportunities for even greater involvement of the project participants.

 In 2013, Lancashire Care NHS Foundation Trust restored an orchard on site at Guild Park and held an apple harvest day as part of their gardening initatives to promote active lifestyles and more sustainable living.
-The event involve volunteers picking apples from the site's orchard and distributing them to people in the Step Down Unit - a part of the hospital where service users are preparing to move onto independent living.
+The event involve volunteers picking apples and distributing them to people in the Step Down Unit - a part of the hospital where service users are preparing to move onto independent living.
 Volunteers included staff, local residents, partner groups and campers from a local site.
 An apple juicer was provided so pickers were able to taste the produce too!